Pretty-Good-Freedom-Tech/grapevine-notation-and-terminology/README.md

 # Datasets

-## datasets: GrapeRankRatings, GrapeRankScorecard, GrapeRankScorecards, GrapeRankParameters
+## datasets: R: GrapeRankRatings, GrapeRankScorecard, G: GrapeRankScorecards, P: GrapeRankParameters

-These datasets may take the form of sql tables or objects
+R and G may take the form of sql tables or objects

 ## dataset: GrapeRankRatings (R)